-Often described as the most spectacular bike ride in all of Central Oregon...and it delivers.
-Once you reach the upper elevations, you have views of the Three Sisters to the south with views of Mt.
-Washington and Mt.
+Frequently described as the most spectacular bike ride in all of Central Oregon...and it delivers!
+Once you reach the upper elevations, you have views of the Three Sisters to the south and views of Mt.
+Washington & Mt.
 Jefferson to the north.
 At the top of the pass is the Dee Wright Observatory, which is built out of lava rock and provides 360 degree views of all the nearby peaks.
-On the bottom level of the observatory, there are special windows built into the structure that frame the peaks.
+On the bottom level of the observatory there are special windows built into the structure that frame the nearby peaks.
 It’s well worth the stop.

 How hard is it to reach that point though?
-From the West, you climb from Belknap Hot Springs at 1700' feet all the way to the summit at 5325' in just under 25 miles.
+From the West, you climb from Belknap Hot Springs at 1700' feet all the way to the summit at 5325' in just under 25 miles, which comes to a gain of 3,625 feet.
 The grade is rarely punishing but the uphill is nearly constant for the first 20 miles.
-From the East, you leave Sisters at 3200' feet and go up to the summit in just around 15 miles.
+From the East, you leave Sisters at 3200' feet and go up to the summit in just around 15 miles–a gain of 2,125 feet.

-Oh, and let's not forget the best part.
-The pass is only open to vehicular traffic in the summer and autumn.
-However, the route is often clear of snow and navigable well before it opens up to cars in June–meaning bicyclists can enjoy the route traffic free for a number of weeks in late spring.
-The owner of Crank Bicycles informed me that he has done this route even with it open to cars and finds it still worth the trip.
+Oh, and here's the best part.
+The pass is only open to vehicular traffic in the summer and autumn, but the route is often clear of snow and navigable well before it opens up to cars in June–meaning bicyclists can enjoy the route traffic free for a number of weeks in late spring.
+The owner of Crank Bicycles informed me that he has done this route even with it open to cars and finds it still worthwhile.

 GUIDEBOOKS & MAPS